PNP Logo

 The PNP logo conveys this body’s importance, solid status, and significance for the local population.
 To fully convey this message, the designers chose a complex multi-component format.

-It provides for the use of more than two elements in the logo, which are harmoniously combined into a single whole that reflects the essence.
+It allows for the use of more than two elements in the logo, harmoniously combined into a single whole that reflects the essence.
 There are quite a few components in the Philippine National Police emblem.
 Among them, one can single out a common frame divided into four zones, two inscriptions, several stars, two branches with leaves, a central detail in the form of the sun, and an image of a warrior with a shield.
 Each figure describes a specific characteristic of the Philippine National Police.

 PNP: Brand overview